Skip to main content

 4. The purchase expense date needs to match or can be within two days ahead of the original purchase date as long as the above criteria are met first.
 This is to allow merchants and banks time to process the purchase data.

-For an imported transaction to match with an unattached receipt the following needs to match:
+For an imported transaction to match with an unattached receipt, the following system rules must be met:

 1. Purchase method must match.

-2. The purchase receipt amount needs to be an exact match with import amount.
-If the receipt is for a foreign amount an exact match on the imported local/original amount and the currency code is required.
+3. The purchase receipt amount needs to be an exact match with import amount.
+If the receipt is for a foreign amount, an exact match of the imported local/original amount and the currency code is required.

-If the above rules are not met when a card statement import is completed, your end-users will need to manually attach the correct receipt to the imported draft expense created or merge the imported draft expense with a manually created one.
+If the above rules are not met when a card statement import is completed, the user will need to manually attach the correct receipt to the imported draft expense created; or merge the imported draft expense with a manually created one.

 Did this answer your question?